Vox Media: Properties

-Vox Media is made up of six large media brands: The Verge (technology, culture, and science), Vox (general interest news), SB Nation (sports), Polygon (gaming), Eater (food and nightlife), and Curbed (real estate and home).
+Vox Media is made up of five large media brands: The Verge (technology, culture, and science), Vox (general interest news), SB Nation (sports), Eater (food and nightlife), and Curbed (real estate and home).
 It also owns the online publications Select All, The Strategist, New York Magazine (and its affiliated websites), Daily Intelligencer (up-to-date news), The Cut (fashion and beauty), Grub Street (food and restaurants), and Vulture (pop culture).
-Vox Media also previously owned or operated the online publications Racked (retail and shopping) and Recode (technology news).
+Vox Media also previously owned or operated the online publications Racked (retail and shopping), Recode (technology news) and Polygon (gaming).

 SB Nation

 SB Nation (originally known as Sports Blog Nation) is a sports blogging network, founded by Tyler Bleszinski and Markos Moulitsas in 2005.
 The blog from which the network formed was started by Bleszinski as Athletics Nation in 2003, and focused solely on the Oakland Athletics.
 It has since expanded to cover sports franchises on a national scale, including all Major League Baseball, National Basketball Association, National Football League, and National Hockey League teams, as well as college and soccer teams, totaling over 300 community sites.
 In 2011, the network expanded into technology content with The Verge, leading to the parent company Sports Blogs Inc. being rebranded as Vox Media.
-Vox Media's chief executive, Jim Bankoff, has served as SB Nation's CEO since 2009.
+Vox Media's chief executive, Jim Bankoff, has been SB Nation's CEO since 2009.
 The network expanded into radio programming in mid-2016 with SB Nation Radio, in partnership with Gow Media.